osudroid/osu-droid/README.md

 ## License

-osu-droid is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
+osudroid-rx is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
 Please see the licence file for more information.